KremzeeqOrg/fruit-project-api-scraper/README.md

 ## Orchestration

-- When code is merged to the `main` branch, this triggers a GitHub Actions workflow [here](.github/workflows/serverless-workflow.yml)
+- When code is merged to the `main` branch, this triggers a GitHub Actions workflow [here](.github/workflows/serverless-workflow.yml).
+See [here]() to understand configuration requirements for this.
 - This executes unit tests, followed by a [serverless](https://www.serverless.com/framework) framework deployment of resources defined in the [serverless.yml](./serverless.yml) file.
 - The workflow runs a `docker build` and `docker push` of the app artifact to AWS ECR.
 - The `serverless.yml` configuration: